 Increasing diversity is one of Outotec’s global sustainability targets and an essential principle in human resources management.
-To support gender diversity, Outotec launched its first female mentoring program on International Women’s Day 2018.
+To support gender diversity, Outotec launched its first female mentoring program on International Women’s Day 2018, and the second program in 2019.
 The program engaged women from around the world.

 Outotec values diversity at the workplace and follows the principle of equal opportunities.
 In addition to being one of Outotec’s sustainability targets, supporting women on their career paths is one way to develop competence in Outotec and is prioritized by the management.
 As part of Outotec’s work towards gender diversity, the female mentoring program aims to coach women in areas they consider important in their careers.